Note: This post is a way overdue follow up to the National Unplugging Day article I wrote, and my experience unplugging.

 . . .

-Once I was done the nostalgic time travels, I decided to leave the house to pick up some stuff.
-No phone.
+Once I was done the nostalgic time travels, I decided to leave the house to buy groceries and other stuff.
+I did not bring my phone with me.

-It was finally 4pm when I got back.
+It was only 4:00 PM when I got back.

-I had 3 more hours to go entirely unplugged from the world.
+I had three more hours to go entirely unplugged from the world.

-In the early stages of our relationship, my boyfriend had given me a copy of our text messages starting from our very first text exchange, about 300 pages.
-I read about 172 pages of that, getting lost in the many wonderful moments and memories of our honeymoon phase.
+In the early stages of our relationship, my boyfriend had given me a copy of our text messages starting from our very first text exchange, a total of 300 pages.
+I read about 172 pages, getting lost in the many wonderful moments and memories of our honeymoon phase.

-When I looked at the time, it was finally 6:30pm.
+When I looked up at the time, it was 6:30 PM.
 With half an hour to go, I began to feel antsy.
-Keeping up with the theme of the day, I decided to pass the remaining half an hour of the day reading.
+Keeping up with the theme of the day, I decided to pass the remaining half an hour of the unplugged challenge reading a book.

 . . .